Questions? Contact us: info@masondatacenterfacts.org

 Farmland Loss

-Once agricultural land is converted to industrial use, it's gone forever.
-We lose the farms, the open spaces, and the rural character that defines Mason.
+Once farmland is converted to industrial use, it’s gone for good — along with the open space and rural character that define Mason.

 💰

-Under Michigan Public Act 207 of 2024, enterprise data centers are exempt from sales and use taxes on equipment and construction materials — reducing state and local revenue that would otherwise help fund schools and services.
+Under Michigan Public Act 207 of 2024, enterprise data centers are exempt from sales and use taxes on equipment and construction — reducing state revenue that helps fund schools and services.

 🌡

-Beyond water and energy use, there are concerns about chemical coolants, electronic waste, and habitat destruction on converted land.
+Data centers shed enormous waste heat and raise concerns about chemical coolants, electronic waste, and habitat loss on converted land.

 Contact Us